-Uses for this chemical were not identified in Australia and overseas.
-Based on the existing controls and the use pattern of cadmium compounds, it is unlikely that the public will be exposed to this chemical.
+The uses for this chemical were not identified in Australia and overseas.
+Based on the use pattern of cadmium compounds, it is unlikely that the public will be exposed to this chemical.
 Hence, the public risk from this chemical is not considered to be unreasonable.